jon-harper/QExt/README.md

 - QeUniquePointer: in progress

 ### QeWidgets
-Some widgets need cleanup, Polish, and documentation
+Some widgets need cleanup, polish, and documentation

 ### QeRibbon
 - Design decisions need to be made